 The M25/M11 interchange, meanwhile, has the benefit of being reasonably compact but also offers opportunities to jump between sliproads and perform u-turns for emergency and maintenance vehicles.
 At that junction, where pairs of right-turn sliproads run parallel, they are actually on the same road surface and separated only by painted markings.
 On three of the four approaches, the next junction is a considerable distance away, so that contingency can be vital.

 But don't get carried away.
 M60 J12 Worsley Interchange might be the UK's most dysfunctional free-flow junction.
 It's a whirlpool that demonstrates just how small one of these layouts can be, but in almost every way it's actually too small.
 Its sliproads are narrow, its corners are worryingly tight, its merges are sudden and squeezed in between bridges.
 It causes a lot of problems.
 Sometimes, you can take a whirlpool too far.

 - Intuitive to use: turn off, then fork left or right.

 - Merging and diverging is well arranged to avoid conflict points.

 - Only two levels high.

 - Can be compressed onto very small sites.

 - Smaller junctions can slow traffic with tight corners and reduce capacity.

-- Large number of bridges adds to expense.
+- Large number of bridge structures adds to expense.

 - Uses large amounts of land for a fast junction.